mwidjaja1/3pfl/README.md

 **To report violations:** Take evidence and DM a captain on [Discord](https://discord.gg/RGzcnXfWhv) or use our [Homepage](https://linktr.ee/3pfl).

 ## 2. Promotions Guidelines 📈

-Promotions happen around season end for players who meet ALL requirements:
+Promotions are awarded one tier at a time (e.g., Rookie → Amateur) and happen around season end for players who meet ALL requirements:

 - **No Rule Violations:** Clean record for past two seasons
 - **Active in Game:** Logged in within past 7 days